bassmanitram/actions-for-nautilus/README.md

 ### Download & Install the Extension

-At the moment, no distribution-specific packaging is provided for the extension, although I do intend to build those out soon - for now, then, you will need to follow these steps to install the extension.
+To install the extension manually, then, you will need to follow these steps:

 1. `git clone https://github.com/bassmanitram/actions-for-nautilus.git`
 2. `cd actions-for-nautilus`